vveewwee/vveewwee/README.md

-- 👋 Hi, I’m @vveewwee
+-🖖 Hi, I’m @Vee.
-- 👀 I’m interested in whatever i dont know how to do
+---
-- 🌱 I’m always learning.
+- 🤙 I’m interested in creating, learning, solving, discovering, well in coding !
-- 💞️ Am I looking to collaborate ?
+---
-- 📫 How to reach me, nobody knows
+- 🤜🤛 I'm in for collaborating !

 <!---
 vveewwee/vveewwee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.